-European Union drug marketing and reimbursement regulations may materially affect our ability to market and receive coverage for any drug product candidate in the European member states.
+European Union drug marketing and reimbursement regulations may materially affect our ability to market and receive coverage for any drug product candidate in the European Member States.

 We intend to seek approval to market our product candidates in both the United States and in selected foreign jurisdictions.
 If we obtain approval in one or more foreign jurisdictions for our product candidates, we will be subject to rules and regulations in those jurisdictions.
 In some foreign countries, particularly those in the European Union, the pricing of pharmaceutical products is subject to governmental control and other market regulations which could put pressure on the pricing and usage of our product candidates.
 In these countries, pricing negotiations with governmental authorities can take considerable time after obtaining marketing approval of product candidates.
+The requirements governing drug pricing vary widely from country to country.
+For example, the European Union provides options for its Member States to restrict the range of medicinal products for which their national health insurance systems provide reimbursement and to control the prices of medicinal products for human use.
+To obtain reimbursement or pricing approval, some of these countries may require the completion of clinical trials that compare the cost effectiveness of a particular product candidate to currently available therapies.
+A Member State may approve a specific price for the medicinal product or it may instead adopt a system of direct or indirect controls on the profitability of the company placing the medicinal product on the market.
+There can be no assurance that any country that has price controls or reimbursement limitations for pharmaceutical products will allow favorable reimbursement and pricing arrangements for any of our product candidates.
+Historically, products launched in the European Union do not follow price structures of the U.S. and generally prices tend to be significantly lower.

 In addition, market acceptance and sales of our product candidates will depend significantly on the availability of adequate coverage and reimbursement from third-party payors for our product candidates and may be affected by existing and future healthcare reform measures.

 Much like the federal Anti-Kickback Statute prohibition in the United States, the provision of benefits or advantages to physicians to induce or encourage the prescription, recommendation, endorsement, purchase, supply, order or use of medicinal products is also prohibited in the European Union.
-The provision of benefits or advantages to physicians is governed by the national anti-bribery laws of European Union Member States, such as the UK Bribery Act 2010.
+The provision of benefits or advantages to physicians is sometimes governed by the national anti-bribery laws of European Union Member States, such as the UK Bribery Act 2010.
 Infringement of these laws could result in substantial fines and imprisonment.